 In Super Robot Wars Alpha you get Mazinkaiser and Shin Getter Robo, so in each subsequent game they have to come up with various excuses as to why the characters downgraded to Mazinger Z and Getter Robo G at the start of the next game.
 Such explanations included correcting a power imbalance or undergoing maintenance when the team gets sent to the future.

-Interestingly, Alpha 2 uses a Continuity Nod explanation: in the previous game, the bad guys managed to pull a Grand Theft Prototype on Mazinkaiser, and the heroes recovered it by exploiting a flaw (a blind spot created by its flight pack).
+Alpha 2 uses a Continuity Nod explanation: in the previous game, the bad guys managed to pull a Grand Theft Prototype on Mazinkaiser, and the heroes recovered it by exploiting a flaw (a blind spot created by its flight pack).
 At the start of Alpha 2, you get Kaiser but not the flight pack, since Professor Yumi is trying to remove said blind spot so future villains can't exploit it themselves.
 Alpha 3 continues this train of nods as you keep the Alpha 2-era Kaiser and Shin Getter, but they are recalled early on; Kaiser to regain his Scrander and Shin Getter to fix a massive power imbalance.